cryingpotat0/sshx-on-demand/README.md

 - A Next.JS server that calls the Rust binary.

-It's architected this way so that the Next.JS app can run in a Dockerfile independent of the host process.
+It's architected this way so that the Next.JS app can run in a Dockerfile independent of the host.

+Note: If you're testing on a mac, the docker approach won't work due to nuances with named pipes I don't understand.

 # Installation
 ## Rust binary